 Diastasis recti is a condition that has been getting more attention in recent years.
 It is a term used to describe the separation of the rectus abdominis and stretching of the linea alba.

 All women who carry to term will have diastasis recti.
-You can protect this area by avoiding movements similar to sit-ups and strengthening the deep abs, the transverse abdominis muscle which helps to pull the diastasis together and strengthens your core.
+You can protect this area by avoiding movements similar to sit-ups and strengthening the deep abs.
+This transverse abdominis muscle helps to pull the diastasis together and strengthens your core.

 Another way of assisting the muscle to close is by using taping.
 A therapist can assist you in placing the tape in the right places and can also teach you how to do so independently.
 A popular option is to use a corset or a girdle shaper.
 However, these can sometimes cause other problems.
 The increase in abdominal pressure and force on your pelvic floor can actually worsen a prolapse.